Rukenshia/saml2aws-auto/README.md

 You can interactively explore the tool by typing `saml2aws-auto help`.
 This also works for any of the sub commands.

+If you prefer reading the docs in traditional manpages, you can just run `man docs/saml2aws-auto.1` instead.

 ## Troubleshooting

 Some users have reported issues with the credentials management.
 If your password can't be stored properly, you can use the `--password` flag with the `groups add`